 HEROES project coordination is based in Austin with HEROES assistant attorneys general serving the San Antonio and Temple/Killeen areas.
 HEROES assistant attorneys general represent the State of Texas.
 They cannot and do not represent child support customers.
 If you are a service member and need an attorney to represent you, contact a private attorney or Legal Assistance through the JAG.

-The Access and Visitation (A&V) program promotes noncustodial parents' access to and visitation with their children through a variety of shared parenting projects.
-Although federal regulations do not allow the Office of the Attorney General to use child support funding for legal services about custody or visitation disputes, the OAG does receive limited special funding to provide assistance in these matters.
+Although federal regulations do not allow the Office of the Attorney General to use child support funding for legal services about custody or visitation disputes, the OAG does receive limited special funding to provide shared parenting services through local organizations.

 The OAG administers the federal Access and Visitation grant program by awarding funds to community-based organizations.
 The services provided under these contracts include early intervention, co-parenting education, mediation, and enforcement.

-The A&V program also provides funding for public education materials promoting cooperative parenting after divorce or separation.
+The Shared Parenting Program also provides funding for public education materials promoting cooperative parenting after divorce or separation.
 These materials are distributed through local courts, county domestic relations offices, OAG child support offices, and community/faith-based social service organizations.
 Parents establishing child support orders or seeking Access and Visitation services receive a My Sticker Calendar: A Kid's Guide to Shared Family Time.
 This award-winning calendar is a tool for parents and children to use to track and plan time the child spends in each parent's home.
 The calendar features artwork by children across the state.
 Download the 2018 My Sticker Calendar to plan and track time with your child.
 Order your copy today.

 The OAG maintains an online A & V directory of programs and service providers across Texas designed to facilitate shared parenting after separation or divorce.
 Parents, counselors, and other professionals can search the online directory by zip code, county, or service provided.

-The Texas Access and Visitation Hotline is the only service of its kind in the nation that provides noncustodial and custodial parents with free phone access to attorneys who provide legal information and assistance related to child custody and visitation issues, as well as paternity and child support information.
-Hotline attorneys do not represent parents.
-Rather, they provide explanations of legal orders; provide tools and guidance for resolution of child access issues; and answer parents' questions regarding possession and access orders, custody, paternity and child support.
+The Texas Access and Visitation Hotline is the only service of its kind in the nation that provides noncustodial and custodial parents with free phone access parenting time specialists who provide legal information related to child custody and visitation issues, as well as paternity and child support information.